alexarmbr/alexarmbr.github.io/docs/_posts/2024-08-10-How-To-Write-A-Fast-Matrix-Multiplication-With-Tensor-Cores.markdown

 The above diagram shows a coarse, high level view of what a GPU implementation of hierarchical tiling looks like.
 When implementing this in CUDA for an NVIDIA GPU, there are some finer details we need to fill in.
 This tiling structure is created by:
 - a series of global, shared, and register memory allocations of fixed dimension
 - nested loops which control the positions of the tiles
-- synchronization points between threads running on each multiprocessor
+- synchronization points between threads running within a multiprocessor
 - compute at the lowest level, which in this case is a small matrix multiplication that runs on the tensor core

 This kernel was my starting point, but if you are interested in reading about a series of 10 kernels which build up to one like this, I recommend reading [this](https://siboehm.com/articles/22/CUDA-MMM).